 5 Disadvantages of VPNs for Your Enterprise

-Enterprises enabled remote VPN access to initiate work from home for remote employees and keep the company running.
-However, according to Zscaler’s 2021 report, although 93% of organisations use VPN for remote access, 94% know that cyber attackers often target VPNs to access and exploit network resources.
+According to Zscaler’s 2021 report, although 93% of organisations use VPNs for remote access, 94% know that cyber attackers often target VPNs to access and exploit network resources.

-Hence, it’s no surprise that there are many risks and disadvantages of using VPN solutions.
+Hence, it’s no surprise that VPN solutions have many risks and disadvantages.
 For example, VPNs often lack to secure modern enterprises to ensure security, scalability, and performance.

-Therefore, companies and organisations are increasingly shifting towards VPN alternatives to secure their network against cybercriminal activities.
-But before talking about the alternatives, let’s discuss the disadvantages of VPNs for your enterprise.
+Therefore, companies and organisations increasingly shift towards VPN alternatives to secure their network against cybercriminal activities.
+But before discussing the alternatives, let’s discuss the disadvantages of VPNs for your enterprise.

-Here are some of the top VPN disadvantages that make it unsuitable for your modern enterprise and workforce.
+Here are some of the top VPN disadvantages and weaknesses that make it unsuitable for your modern enterprise and workforce.

 One of the biggest disadvantages of VPNs is that they assume excessive implicit trust in all users and connections.
 They provide network access to every entity—making it easier for malicious users to access and exploit your network resources and applications.